Politics must never be literal battlefield: Joe Biden on Donald Trump assassination attempt

 Speaking about the shooting on Sunday, Biden said he believes politics should be a place for peaceful debate and not become “a literal battlefield, god forbid, a killing field”.

-This came after Paul Abbate, the deputy director of the US’ intelligence and security service Federal Bureau of Investigation, said that the agency had observed increasingly violent rhetoric online since the apparent attack on Trump, reported Associated Press.
+This came after Paul Abbate, the deputy director of the US’ intelligence and security service Federal Bureau of Investigation, said that the agency had observed increasingly violent rhetoric online since the attack on Trump, reported Associated Press.

 “All of us now face a time of testing as the election approaches,” said Biden.
 “The higher the stakes the more fervent the passions become.
 This places an added burden on each of us, to ensure that no matter how strong our convictions, we must never descend into violence.”